vielhuber/gists/gists/pwa progressive web apps service worker add to home push notifications #js/HOWTO.md

 });

 // intercept fetch calls
-self.addEventListener('fetch', (event) => {
+// be aware: this also catches static requests and also the initial page request self.addEventListener('fetch', (event) => {

     // only handle GET requests (never POST, since we want to always do this in the frontend, because we don't want to mess with Requests/Responses)